Plaza Hotel: Residents

-When the Plaza Hotel opened in 1907, the first guest to sign its register was Alfred Gwynne Vanderbilt.
+When the current Plaza Hotel opened in 1907, the first guest to sign its register was Alfred Gwynne Vanderbilt.
 The hotel also housed other wealthy residents, such as George Jay Gould, as well as Oliver Harriman Jr. and his wife Grace Carley Harriman.
-John Gates, the hotel's co-developer, had a 16-room apartment on floor 3.
+John Gates, the hotel's co-developer, had a 16-room apartment on floor 3, which he rented for $15,000 a year.
 Harry Frank Guggenheim lived in the hotel's State Apartment, while Russian princess Vilma Lwoff-Parlaghy, a prominent portrait painter in the early 20th century, lived in a suite on floor 3 with her lion.
 The hotel's appeal to the wealthy came from the fact that, in the early 20th century, apartments at the Plaza were generally cheaper than in more upscale apartment buildings, and that it faced Central Park, which at the time was well patronized by the wealthy.

 Later in the 20th century, the Plaza Hotel served as home to "wealthy widows", such as performer Kay Thompson, who wrote the Eloise children's book series about a young girl who lived at the hotel.
 During the Great Depression, the "wealthy widows" were considered "a tourist attraction in their own right", with their rents keeping the hotel solvent.
 The hotel's other residents included playwright Ferenc Molnár.

 After many units were converted to condominium units in 2008, the Plaza Hotel became even more coveted by the wealthy.
 However, only about a third of these buyers were full-time residents, with the remainder using their Plaza condominiums as pieds-a-terre.
 The residents included executives such as New England Patriots owner Robert Kraft, JetBlue CEO David Barger, Bear Stearns CEO James Cayne, Viacom CEO Thomas E. Dooley, Sony Music Entertainment CEO Doug Morris, and Idols franchise producer Simon Fuller.
-Other notable residents included musician Moby, developer Christian Candy, and fashion designer Tommy Hilfiger.
+Other notable residents included developer Christian Candy and fashion designer Tommy Hilfiger.

 Guests

 The guest rooms have also housed notable personalities, such as opera singer Enrico Caruso, as well as novelists F. Scott Fitzgerald and Zelda Fitzgerald.
-Frank Lloyd Wright often stayed at the Plaza when he was designing the Solomon R. Guggenheim Museum on Fifth Avenue, considering the hotel to be his home.
+Frank Lloyd Wright often stayed at the Plaza when he was designing the Solomon R. Guggenheim Museum on Fifth Avenue, maintaining a suite on the second floor between 1954 and 1959.
 Art dealer Joseph Duveen, 1st Baron Duveen, who helped assemble the Frick Collection at the nearby Frick House, lived at the Plaza and held important auctions in the ballroom.
 In addition, the Beatles stayed at the Plaza Hotel during their first visit to the United States in February 1964.